AnietieJohnson/Northwind-Trader-s-Analysis-Using-Power-BI/README.md

 ![](https://github.com/AnietieJohnson/Northwind-Trader-s-Analysis-Using-PowerBi/blob/main/Dashboard.png)

 ## Key Metrics
-The Power BI dashboard presents essential metrics in card visuals, including:
+The above Power BI dashboard presents essential metrics in card visuals, including:
 ### 1. Total Number of Customers
 This calculates the total number of unique customers in the dataset, using the aggregate function **SUM**.
 ### 2. Distinct Number of Customers That Made Purchases through the Years